thevisgroup/CGVC-Website/README.md

 The repository is read-only for anyone, but in order to make changes you need to:

-1. Email Bob (robert.laramee"at"nottingham.ac.uk) or Qiru (qiru.wang1"at"nottingham.ac.uk) using your institutional email address.
+1. Email Bob (robert.laramee"at"nottingham.ac.uk)
-1. Include your GitHub account handler, you will be listed as a maintainer of this repository.
+2. Email the last CGVC maintainer(s).

 ### Submit changes